-Get Ordained, Register and Perform a wedding or ceremony in Wyoming.
+How to get ordained and perform a wedding or ceremony in Wyoming.

-As an ordained minister with Open Ministry, our ministers have successfully performed thousands of marriages in Wyoming and around the world!
+Registered Ministers with Open Ministry have successfully performed thousands of marriages in Wyoming and around the world!

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Wyoming and perform a wedding ceremony in Wyoming.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Wyoming and how perform a wedding ceremony in Wyoming.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Wyoming to Officiate or perform marriages in Wyoming
+How to get Ordained in Wyoming and become a minister to perform weddings and marriage ceremonies in Wyoming

-Our Ordinations for Wyoming are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Wyoming and are able perform marriages through Open Ministry in Wyoming!
+Ordinations for Wyoming are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Wyoming.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Wyoming!

-Get Ordained Today and start your journey as an ordained minister in Wyoming with Open Ministry.
+Become Ordained for free and start your journey as an authorized minister in Wyoming with Open Ministry.